 $ python manage.py run snapshot/restore.py

-absolutely sure there was no change in the database structure, then
+You can skip this if you are sure that there is no change in the database structure.

-you can check whether you need to run
+restore.py"just in case" you might prefer check whether you need to run it:

 $ python manage.py dump2py -o t $ diff snapshot/restore.py t/restore.py